-In preparation for my mom’s birthday, it is time to crack out some new recipes in addition to some favorite tried and true.
-That’s how we do it for birthdays – something special for the birthday girl (or boy) and something surprising that we think they may like.
-In this case, Mom loves lemon, so the main dish would be lemony.
-For you curious types, the meal is going to be a pasta/shrimp dish (new), salad with walnuts and oranges (a favorite I’ve made many times), and cheddar broccoli soup (new).
+It is fun to find new recipes in addition to old favorites.
+That’s how we do it for birthdays in my family – something special for the birthday girl (or boy) and something surprising that we think they may like.
+For Mom’s birthday this year, I dug out Gram’s prune cake recipe, which has been a favorite of my mom’s since she was a little girl.
+She loves lemon too.
+For you curious types, this describes what I made for the meal before the cake – a pasta/shrimp dish (new), salad with walnuts and oranges (a favorite I’ve made many times), and cheddar broccoli soup (new).
 For dessert, it was either poppy seed cake (what I usually make for her) or prune cake.

 I know what you are thinking.
 Prune cake?
 For birthday?
 YES.
 It’s quite perfect for this time of year, actually – cloves, allspice, cinnamon, nutmeg…you know how you love the aroma of your pumpkin spice latte?
 Sniff that whiff and you get similar aromas in our prune cake, and thus, the appeal of this lovely cake.
 Plus, it’s the year I am Percheron Queen, so in honor of Grandma and Grandpa Bast, of course we’re having this cake. 😊…and yes, it’s good – not dry, quite flavorful. #NOMNOM